thanhdt-vietmap/vietmap-compose/docs/docs/getting-started.md

     !!! warning

-        Note that the published documentation is for the latest release, and may not match the snapshot version.
+        The published documentation is for the latest release, and may not match the snapshot version.
 If using snapshots, always refer to the [latest source code][repo] for the most accurate information.

     First, follow [GitHub's guide][gh-packages-guide] for authenticating to GitHub Packages.
 Your settings.gradle.kts should have something like this: